What is Wrongful Death?

 - All hospital, medical, funeral, burial, and estate administration costs

-- Lost wages and benefits, including amounts the deceased, would contribute during their life expectancy
+- Lost wages and benefits, including amounts the deceased would have contributed during their life expectancy

 - Compensation for the loss of household services, society, comfort, and moral guidance